Ever wondered what to eat in Kyoto? Well, we’d suggest preparing your tastebuds for a Japanese food experience like no other!

 Matcha is the preferred choice for a traditional Kyoto tea ceremony.
 Instead of steeping the powder, you whisk it into hot water, creating a frothy green drink.

-Matcha originated in China before the practice of steeping tea.
+We learned that matcha originated in China before the practice of steeping tea.
 The Chinese mostly abandoned the whisking process but it gained popularity in Japan.

-Kyoto-Style Sushi
+Kyoto-style Sushi

-Sushi isn’t native to Kyoto, but the locals have their own methods for preparing the rolls of rice and raw fish.
+Sushi isn’t native to Kyoto, but the locals here have their own methods for preparing the rolls of rice and raw fish.

 Traditional sushi includes rice and raw fish wrapped in a type of seaweed called nori.
 Instead of nori, Kyoto-style sushi comes wrapped in a type of kelp called kombu.